A11en0/MPVAE-Pytorch/README.md

-# Deep-BR
+# MPVAE-Pytorch
-The implementation of Deep-BR using PyTorch.
+The re-implementation of MPVAE using PyTorch.

 # Sample Dataset
 We use emotions as our running example since it is commonly used and has a moderate size.
 Dataset location: datasets/emotions